-- Applied and received funding (or confirmed date when it will arrive) - Applied and did not hear if you will receive funding - Have not applied, but plan to do so during next round - Have not applied, do not plan to do so during next round - Unsure of how to proceed
+- 1. Applied and received funding (or confirmed date when it will arrive) in Round One - 2.
+Applied and received funding (or confirmed date when it will arrive) in Round Two - 3.
+Applied and did not hear if you will receive funding - 4.
+Have not applied, but plan to do so if there is another round - 5.
+Have not applied, do not plan to do so if there is another round - 6.
+Unsure of how to proceed